Hansmu/docker-tutorial/README.md

 If -p isn't specified, then containers within a single network can still communicate with each other, but they don't know anything of the outside world, that includes other virtual networks.

+`docker network ls` - show all the networks that have been created.

+`docker network inspect bridge` - shows us that a random container we created is connected to the bridge underneath the containers section.

+The host network listed is to connected directly to the host's physical connection.
+This can provide a performance boost at the cost of security.
+Also it may help overcome issues with specific software.

+The none network is an interface that isn't connected to anything.

+`docker network create udemy_network` - creates our own custom network.
+By default it uses the bridge driver as its driver.
+A network driver is a built-on or 3rd party extension that gives the virtual network features.
+A new network has its subnet incremented by one.
+Generally the network has a /16 subnet.

+`docker container run -d --name new_nginx --network udemy_network nginx` - to add a new container into our newly created network.

+`docker network connect <network identifier> <container identifier>` - connects an existing container into the network that we've created.

+If we inspect our container now, then it can be seen that it's on two networks - the original bridge and in our newly created network.

+`docker network disconnect <network identifier> <container identifier>` - removes the container from our network.

+With Docker it's easier to protect your apps.
+In the real world with physical machines and virtual machines they were often overexposed.
+In Docker you can keep them in a single host and only expose a single port.